izhangzhihao/Real-time-Data-Warehouse/README.md

 `docker compose ps`

-You should be able to access the Flink Web UI (http://localhost:8081), as well as Kibana (http://localhost:5601).
+You should be able to access the Polynote UI (http://localhost:8192), as well as Kibana (http://localhost:5601).

 ## Postgres